Taught course

 Course content

-The MSc Art Psychotherapy course is a two-year part time training programme approved by the Health and Care Professions Council (HCPC), the regulating body for the health and care professions in the UK.
+The MSc Art Psychotherapy programme will be a two-year, full time training approved by the Health and Care Professions Council (HCPC), the regulating body for the health and care professions in the UK.

-The course combines experiential learning, clinical placements, seminars, and studio practices.
+The programme structure combines creative active learning, clinical and community placements, lectures, seminars, and studio practices.
 Art Psychotherapy trainees also attend clinical supervision to support their learning and professional development within a variety of practicum settings.

 Art psychotherapists work with children, young people, adults, and older people in a range of health, education, social care, advocacy, and community services.

-As a career Art Psychotherapy offers an opportunity to make a difference in the lives of others.
+As a career Art Psychotherapy offers an opportunity to work collaboratively with others.
 It combines therapeutic expertise, evidence based research, social engagement and creative ingenuity.
 The course integrates HCPC professional clinical training requirements along with practice-based learning in conjunction with cultural partners, advocacy organisations, and social enterprise initiatives.

 Information for international students